Szybet/InkWatchy/README.md

    - DEBUG and various other debugging options are helpfull to debug things but eat battery.
 On the final compilation disable them
    - To enable all bitcoin data, you need a coinlib api key.
 If you can't create an account there because of no verification email, just create an account directly with google.
 I have already emailed them about the issue.
 If no api key is supplied, It will only show the block clock.
 4. For further details and for usage instructions, go to the [wiki](https://github.com/Szybet/InkWatchy/wiki)

+**Also latest stable commit: 01a3a0b68ac89ac11cbf13b9c2fe7c355e409229** Go back to it if you encounter problems.
+It's also possible this commit is the latest commit in this repo
 <!-- **Also latest stable commit: None** Go back to it if you encounter problems.
 It's also possible this commit is the latest commit in this repo -->

 <details>